 The trip is the culmination of a yearlong program in which fellows take classes in subjects ranging from political economy to ethics in leadership.
 Competition to land a slot in CIAS is intense, and only a handful of its top participants are invited to travel to the US.

-“These leaders are growing their careers, and we know they’ll continue to develop and have a positive impact on their country, and that their advocacy for robust democratic governance will continue to grow,” said Kellogg Faculty Fellow Rev. Timothy Scully, CSC, who helped organize the visit.
+“These leaders are growing their careers, and we know they’ll continue to develop and have a positive impact on their country, and that their advocacy for robust democratic governance will continue to grow,” said Kellogg Faculty Fellow Rev. Timothy Scully, CSC (political science), who helped organize the visit.

 The program bridges the Kellogg Institute’s mission of linking research with practice.